Suvodeep90/Music_Hit_Prediction_-acoustic_data/README.md

 ## Instructions ##
 1. Using main.py, choose the settings and algorithm to perform hit song prediction.
 These same instructions are listed in main.py.
 2. For "algo", select either "RF" for random forest or "DT" for decision tree for the recursive feature selection setting.
+This will only be used if the boolean for
+Feature Selection is "True" and "recursive_feature_selector" is chosen.
 3. For "feature_selector", select among "consistency_subset", "selectkBest", or "recursive_feature_selector" to reduce the dimensionality
 of the dataset by choosing the most relevant features.
 4. When setting the data pre-processing, the parameters are "file_path", "data_path", "algo", "feature_selector", and three booleans.